oVirt/cluster-api-provider-ovirt/README.md

 ### Cluster Deletion

-This guide explains how to delete all resources that were created as part of your openstack Cluster API Kubernetes cluster.

 1. Delete all of the node Machines in the cluster.
 Make sure to wait for the corresponding Nodes to be deleted before moving onto the next step.
 After this step, the master node will be the only remaining node.